Bjornis12/pokeemerald-expansion-editor/README.md

 ### Important Notes:

 - The Event Script Generator **creates new event scripts only** — it does **not** load or edit existing map scripts.
-- To compile and use generated scripts, you will need [**Poryscript**](https://github.com/huderlem/poryscript), a high-level scripting language compiler for pokeemerald.
+- To compile and use generated scripts, you will need [**Poryscript**](https://github.com/huderlem/poryscript), a higher-level scripting language compiler for pokeemerald and pokeemerald-expansion.
 - For attaching scripts to map objects, [**PoryMap**](https://github.com/huderlem/porymap) is highly recommended—a visual map editor tailored for Gen 3 projects.
 - Currently, imported overworld sprites do **not** have correct palettes applied in-game.
 Palette handling is a known limitation and may require manual fixes.
 - **More Event Script types will be added in future releases.**